SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/resources/write-ups/new-hire-account-creation.md

 * New Hire Information

-**Note: These steps were executed on the Ubuntu Operating System - however this is not a requirement**
+**Note: These steps were executed on the Ubuntu Operating System - however this is not a requirement.**

 ### Process
  1. Launch the terminal: